oyoclass/python3-doc/doc/extralibs/nltk.md

 9. IN - Preposition
 10. DT - Determiner

-You can find a complete list in nltk's documentation
+You can find a complete list in nltk's documentation.

 #### Identify Proper Nouns